elkins/ChemPy/README.md

 - **NumPy** 1.20.0 or later
 - **SciPy** 1.7.0 or later (recommended)

+Note: Features such as SMILES parsing and certain rotor-counting utilities depend on Open Babel.
+On macOS/Linux, install `openbabel-wheel` to enable these features.
+Windows support for Open Babel is currently experimental.

 ### Optional Dependencies

 - **Cython** - For building optimized extensions from source